daniel-payne/functions-templates-manager/readme.md

 ## how to use

-1. Down this project to a local directory
+1. Download this project to a local directory

 ```
 git clone https://github.com/daniel-payne/functions-templates-manager.git